-Depending upon the type of batteries you use in the installation (6 or 12 VDC), the batteries must be wired in series, parallel, or seriesparallel (see Appendix B - Battery Information, for guidance on wiring batteries together).
+Depending upon the type of batteries you use in the installation (6 or 12 VDC), the batteries must be wired in series, parallel, or series-parallel (see Appendix B - Battery Information for guidance on wiring batteries together).
 The interconnecting DC wires must be sized and rated exactly the same as those that are used between the battery bank and the inverter.

 Place the batteries as close as practical to the inverter, preferably in an insulated and ventilated enclosure.
 Allow adequate space above the batteries to access the terminals and vent caps (as applicable).
-Also, allow at least 1" of space between the batteries to provide good air flow.
+Also, allow at least 2.54 cm (1") of space between the batteries to provide good air flow.
 DO NOT mount the batteries directly under the inverter.